Harvard sets up $100 million endowment fund for slavery reparations

 The email from Harvard President Lawrence Bacow included a link to a 100-page report by his university’s 14-member Committee on Harvard and the Legacy of Slavery.
 The panel was chaired by Tomiko Brown-Nagin, a legal historian and constitutional law expert who is dean of Harvard's interdisciplinary Radcliffe Institute for Advanced Study.
 The email and the report were released to Reuters.

-The move comes amid a wider conversation about redressing the impacts of centuries of slavery, discrimination and racism.
+The move by the university in Massachusetts comes amid a wider conversation about the impacts of centuries of slavery, discrimination and racism.
 Some people have called for financial or other reparations.

 The report's authors recommended offering descendants of people enslaved at Harvard educational and other support so they “can recover their histories, tell their stories, and pursue empowering knowledge.”